 Autumn, 2016 – New Orleans, Louisiana: Nancy Sharon Collins, stationer extraordinaire, proudly announces custom, hand bound ledgers for journaling, writing a diary, and for composing rough drafts of personal correspondence.

-Notebooks are a great place to register feelings, reflections about life, travel, puzzling through problems and dealing with them.
-In this manner, ledgers—notebooks, journals and diaries—are all physical artifacts of our thought process in an original, visual form.
-Over time and on these journal pages, our thought-process-rough-drafts remain, allowing for examination, and consideration, again and again.
+Notebooks are a great place to register feelings.
+For notating reflections about life, about travel, puzzling through problems, and dealing with them.
+In this manner, ledgers—notebooks, journals, and diaries—are physical artifacts of our thought process in visual form.
+Over time and on these journal pages, our thought-process-rough-drafts remain.
+Allowing for examination, and consideration, again and again.

-Fashioned after 20th century grade school composition books with their iconic red, Genuine Pressboard cover, Mrs. Collins’s are hand bound with silk thread and violet Iris bookcloth spine.
-Th original dimensions of these little beauties are 4″ x 10-3/4″.
-The pages are tall enough for writing a complete thought and the book itself wide enough to comfortably carry in one hand.
-Mrs. Collins’s signature ledger have 36 pages each of blue, yellow, and white 9#, vintage, onion skin paper.
-Onion skin is but a tad thicker than tissue.
-Vintage onion skin of this quality has not been made in decades and is 25-100% cotton.
-Graphic elements, such as the tiny label on front, and colophon on last page, are engraved.
+Fashioned after 20th-century grade school composition books with their iconic red, Genuine Pressboard cover, Mrs. Collins’s are hand bound with silk thread and violet Iris book cloth spines.
+The dimensions of these little beauties are 4″ x 10-3/4″.
+The pages are tall enough for writing a complete thought and the book itself is wide enough to comfortably carry in one hand.
+Mrs. Collins’s signature ledger has 36 pages each of blue, yellow, and white 9#, Vintage, Onion Skin paper.
+Onion Skin is but a tad thicker than tissue.
+Vintage Onion Skin of this quality has not been manufactured in decades and is 25 to100% cotton.
+Graphic elements, such as a tiny label on the front, and colophon on last page, are engraved.

 Currently, we are taking custom orders and working with larger dimensions.